 - 6.21.
-An application to comprehensively redevelop the site for up to "130 residential units, replacement golf clubhouse and new driving range, new golf holes and associated infrastructure" was submitted in April 2016, and subsequently approved by MSDC in June 2017.31 - 6.22.
-Since the grant of planning permission, a further application for the redevelopment of the site comprising of 165 residential units has been submitted to MSDC.
-This application was resolved to be approved at the MSDC District Planning Committee on 29 November 2018. - 6.23.
+An application to comprehensively redevelop the site for up to "130 residential units, replacement golf clubhouse and new driving range, new golf holes and associated infrastructure" was submitted in April 2016, and subsequently approved by MSDC in June 2017.32 - 6.22.
+Since the grant of planning permission, a further application for the redevelopment of the site comprising of 165 residential units has been submitted to and approved by MSDC.33 - 6.23.
 The principle of development has been established on the site through the grant of planning permission.
 HPC wish to ensure any future applications on the site are developed in line with the Vision and Strategic Objectives of the HNP.
 The HNP therefore includes a policy to support the development of the site in line with the Vision and Strategic Objectives of the HNP.